Tax Credits & Tax Deductions for Parents with Children or Dependents

 Higher Education: Student Loan Interest Deduction & Tuition and Fees Deduction

 You can also choose to deduct education-related fees for your child's education.
 The IRS currently has two student tax deductions available:

-Tuition and Fees Deduction: You may be able to deduct your child's school fees and tuition if you don't claim either student tax credit.
+- Tuition and Fees Deduction: You may be able to deduct your child's school fees and tuition if you don't claim either student tax credit.
 You may be able to claim a tax deduction of up to $4,000 for qualifying tuition and fees you paid for you, your spouse, or a dependent.
 You may deduct any qualified expenses up to $4,000, even if you paid the tuition and fees with a loan.
-Under current law, this deduction is not available for Tax Year 2012.

 For more information on education deductions and tuition reductions, read Tax Benefits for Education.